berinhard/pyp5js/docs/index.md

 $ pyp5js --help
 ```

-### Known issues and differences to the Processing Python Mode and P5.js ways of doing things
+### Known issues and differences to the Processing.Py and P5.js ways of doing things

-- Remember to use *P5.js* method names & conventions for most things.
+- Remember to use **P5.js** method names & conventions for most things.

 - The `p5.dom.js` library can be used, but you'll have to acess it's methods and objects with `_P5_INSTANCE_.` prefix.

-- no `with` context for `push/pop` or `beginShape/endShape` ... yet.
+- There are no Py.Processing `with` context facilities for `push/pop` or `beginShape/endShape` ... yet.

-- No `PVector` objects, with their nice syntatic operator overloaded sugar - use `P5.Vector` with `createVector()` and P5.js conventions ... for now...
+- There are no `PVector` objects, with their nice syntatic operator overloaded sugar - use `P5.Vector` with `createVector()` and P5.js conventions ... for now...

 - At this point, it is a known limitation that you have to "declare" global variables before `setup()` an `draw()`, maybe using `name = None`, as they can't be created inside methods.